Nascity/xv6-riscv-gui/DEVLOG.md

 I've spent a lot of time debugging and finding the solution for this, but failed and decided to ask on SO.

+Credits to [@Craig Estey](https://stackoverflow.com/users/5382650/craig-estey) on Stack Overflow - the IRQ number should have been set to 3 for mouse device.

+I'm feeling sick today, so am gonna be ending my programming session on this note.

+To future me, refer to this url: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/include/uapi/linux/input-event-codes.h

 # 7th day of dev (Apr 16, approx. 3h wasted)
 I modified the message passing function to support the calling from both kernel and user.